 Happy ghost hunting.

-We unboxed Ann, who was wrapped tightly in bubble wrap, without incident.
-(Watch the video.)
+We unboxed Ann, who was wrapped tightly in bubble wrap, without incident. (.)

 Over the next couple days, we worked around Ann, setting up the camera feed in a large storage closet, where she’s currently living.
 During that time, a few strange things happened.